-For our #103 LABS Notebook feature, we’ve captured a very special interview & performance with artist, multi-instrumentalist, arranger & composer Miguel Atwood-Ferguson.
-In this interview at the Spitfire Audio event in New York, Miguel discusses his journey as a music maker as well as the artists he’s worked with along the way.
+For our #103 LABS Notebook feature, we captured a very special interview and performance with artist, multi-instrumentalist, arranger & composer Miguel Atwood-Ferguson, at our Spitfire Audio event in New York.
+In this interview, Miguel reveals his journey as a music maker, and the many artists he’s worked with along the way.
 The list is an extensive one!

 #labscollabs is back for another Spitfire Audio community collaboration.
-We had the pleasure of having composer Keith Kenniff/ Helios (Apple, Paramount Pictures, Warner Brothers) create the foundation of a track using only our FREE LABS instruments.
-This was paired with a beautiful animation by London animator Amanda Eliasson.
-It was then down to our community to finish the track that Keith started.
-With amazing and inspiring contributions it was hard to narrow down the submissions to the final three.
+We asked composer Keith Kenniff aka Helios (whose clients include Apple, Paramount Pictures and Warner Brothers) to create the foundation of a track, using only our free LABS instruments, paired with beautiful animation from London-based animator Amanda Eliasson.
+We then gave it to our community to finish the track that Keith had started.
+With amazing and inspiring contributions, it was hard to narrow down the submissions to a final three.
 Check out the final track below.

-Finally, we asked our Customer Experience team to share their favourite music, film and games for our watch, listen & play highlights!
+Finally, we asked our Customer Experience team to share their favourite films, music and games for our watch, listen & play highlight!

 Location: Los Angeles

 The depth and range of Atwood-Ferguson’s work is vast, having contributed to over 500 recordings, and thousands of live concerts.
-He has a rare gift and serious devotion and dedication to developing it; he effortlessly bridges diverse genres and generations of musical and cultural elements into cohesive and magical presentations.
-And it’s his ability to connect with music of all styles, forms and traditions that sets him apart.
+He has a rare gift, and a serious devotion and dedication to developing it; he effortlessly bridges diverse genres and generations of music and culture into cohesive, magical compositions, recordings and performances.
+It is his ability to connect with music of all styles, forms and traditions that sets him apart.

-Miguel’s interests are many and he performs, tours and records with ensembles ranging from electronica, avant-garde, jazz, classical, hip-hop, and pop to name a few from countries all around the world.
+Miguel’s interests are many, and he performs, tours and records with ensembles ranging from electronica, avant-garde, jazz, classical, hip-hop, and pop, from countries all around the world.
 Many long years of practice and study prepared him for what is now a life of constant composing, conducting, performing, improvising, and producing.

-Here is our second #labscollabs track featuring Keith Kenniff/ Helios & three additional composers from our community.
-The Spitfire team came together once again to find their favourite tracks which they then sent over to Spitfire composer Oliver, who stitched together the chosen stems.
+Our second #labscollabs track features an original composition by Keith Kenniff aka Helios, and three additional composers from our community.
+The Spitfire team came together to choose their favourite contributions which were sent over to Spitfire composer Oliver, who stitched together the chosen stems.

 Amanda Eliasson is an award-winning animation director based in London.
 Her primary interest is in hand generated processes.

 She graduated with an MA in animation from the Royal College of Art, London, in 2017.
-Now she’s working as a freelance animation director, making short films and music videos.
+She now works as a freelance animation director, making short films and music videos.

 SEE AMANDA’S WORK HERE:

-A Pennsylvanian by birth, Keith Kenniff is an honors graduate of Boston’s esteemed Berklee College of Music, best known as the brains behind dulcet ambient/electronic practitioner Helios and post-classical piano minimalist music as Goldmund (the latter’s music once described by no less an authority than Ryuichi Sakamoto as “…so, so, so beautiful…”).
+A Pennsylvanian by birth, Keith Kenniff is an honors graduate of Boston’s esteemed Berklee College of Music, best known as the brains behind ambient/electronic practitioner Helios and post-classical piano minimalist Goldmund (the latter’s music has been described by no less an authority than Ryuichi Sakamoto as “so, so, so beautiful”).